handsontable/handsontable/docs/content/api/introduction.md

 The API enables you to control the data grid programmatically.
 With this API, you can:

 -   Configure options
--   Use methods to integrate it with your app
+-   Use methods to programmatically control the grid
--   Use hooks to interact with what's happening in the grid
+-   Use Handsontable hooks to react to what's happening with the grid or change built-in behavior
 -   Introduce new integrations
 -   and more